vic9112/gem5-exercises/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 Create a new build directory for the gem5 binary with your protocol.
 Let's start with the configuration from `build_opts/ALL` and modify it.
 You need to change the protocol, and you should enable the HTML output.

+Note: Make sure you are under the gem5 source directory(`/workspaces/2025/gem5`).

 ```sh
 scons defconfig build/ALL_MyMSI build_opts/ALL
 ```